slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 Just submit changes as pull requests from your own fork of brackets or brackets-app.
 The core dev team works in 2.5-week sprints (weird length, but it works for us).
 We'll try to review small pull requests quickly in the current sprint.
-For larger submissions, we'll add them to our public backlog **link TBD** and schedule them to be reviewed and merged in an upcoming sprint.
+Larger submissions will be added to the public Brackets backlog (**link TBD**) and scheduled to be reviewed and merged in an upcoming sprint.

 Folder organization